Activision: Founding (1979)

 The four made the decision to soon leave Atari and start their own business, but were not sure how to go about it.
 In 1979, the concept of third-party developers did not exist, as software for video game consoles were published exclusively by makers of the systems for which the games were designed; thus the common thinking was that to make console games, one needed to make a console first.
 The four decided to create their own independent game development company.
 They were directed by their attorney to Jim Levy, who was at the time raising venture capital to get into the software business for early home computers.
 Levy listened to their plans, agreed with its direction, and helped the four to secure about in capital from Sutter Hill Ventures.
 They also checked with legal counsel on their plans to develop games for the Atari VCS, and included litigation fees in their capital investment.

 By August, Crane and Miller had left Atari, with Whitehead joining them shortly after.
 Kaplan had also quit Atari in August, but initially decided not to join as he did not like the starting business plan; he came back later to join Activision that December.
-Activision was formally founded on October 1, 1979, with Levy serving as CEO.
+Activision was formally founded on October 1, 1979, with Levy as CEO.
 The company was initially named "Computer Arts, Inc." while they considered a better title.
 The founders had thought of the name VSync, Inc., but feared that the public would not understand or know how to say it.
 Levy suggested combining "active" and "television" to come up with Activision.